BryceCanyonCounty/bcc-boats/README.md

 ## Commands

 - **`/boatEnter`**: Use this command if you are unable to get back to the driving position.

-## Attention

-Only used when upgrading from Version 1.1.3

-### Updating an Existing Installation

-- **Database Update**: Run a server-side command to update the database for all existing boats.
-- **Fuel and Condition**: Fuel and condition values will be updated to max levels per model from the boats config file.
-- **Command Location**: The command can be found at the end of the server file.
-- **One-Time Execution**: This command only needs to be run once for this update and can then be safely deleted.
-- **Dev Mode**: The script needs to be started in dev mode, and the user needs to be an admin to access the command.

-### Installation Steps

-- **SQL File**: Run the `boats.sql` file to install the fuel and condition items to your database.
-- **Inventory Images**: Add the new coal and hammer images to the inventory (path in installation instructions below).

 ## Dependencies